ibm-cloud-docs/vpc/bare_metal_server_manage.md

 - `KEYS` specifies the SSH keys
 - `DATA` specifies any optional user data
 - `PROFILE` ID, name, or CRN of the trusted profile
+- `DEFAULT_TRUSTED_PROFILE` changes the default trusted profile auto-link parameter

+When using a default_trusted_profile, reinitializing the bare metal server includes the same auto_link parameter defined for the default_trusted_profile to determine whether the links the trusted profile to the bare metal server as part of the reinitialization process.
+Trusted profiles previously linked to the bare metal server before the reinitialization process remain linked.
+The reinitialization process doesn't remove the link to IAM trusted profiles.
+To prevent the trusted profile from remaining linked to the bare metal server, change the "auto_link" parameter to false.

 For a full list of command options, see [ibmcloud is bare-metal-server-initialization-replace](/docs/vpc?topic=vpc-vpc-reference#bare-metal-server-initialization-replace-view).